creads/api2symfony-bundle/README.md

 # Api2Symfony Bundle

-A Symfony bundle to automatically create Symfony controllers from a standard API specification.
+A Symfony2 bundle to automatically generate controllers from standard API specifications (RAML, Blueprint, Swagger...)

-This bundle uses the [api2symfony](https://github.com/creads/api2symfony) library.
+BUT...
 We only support the following specification formats now:

 * RAML

+But we'd like to also support:

+* Blueprint
+* Swagger

+This bundle uses the [api2symfony](https://github.com/creads/api2symfony) library.

 ## Installation